jackdgerrard/TypeScript-refresher-notes/readme.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d56mG7DezGs?si=A7lJxDQKCcFcJw1m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-if you're reading this on GitHub, embedding doesn't work. you should jyst click the link in src, give Mosh a like, follow and subscribe because he puts a lot of great education out into the world that's freely available.
+if you're reading this on GitHub, embedding doesn't work. you should jyst click the link in src, give Mosh a like, follow and subscribe because he puts a lot of great education out into the world that's freely available to anyone with an internet connection.

 cross referencing with Google Gemini for some extra answers and throwing in my own opinions as someone who hasn't written code for a team project in ~6 years

----
+This is almost entirely for my own benefit, but if anyone else finds it helpful you're welcome to have at it.

 ## What is TypeScript